 4. Enhance the sustainability of saltwater recreational fisheries;

-5. Enhance community resilience, especially in tribal, indigenous and underserved communities, to climate hazards by removing or improving aging infrastructure and supporting other cobenefits; or
+5. Enhance community resilience to climate hazards by removing or improving aging infrastructure and support other co-benefits; or

 6. Support hydroelectric license surrender to remove dams that are no longer economically viable or provide significant public benefits.